accuknox/k8sthreatmodeling/howto-threatmodeling.md

 app](https://docs.microsoft.com/en-us/azure/security/develop/threat-modeling-tool-getting-started).
-We have prepared a [k8s-stencils-template](./templates/k8s-STRIDE-template.tb7) that could be used with the tool making it easier to model applications, services, agents based on k8s.
+We have prepared a [k8s-stencils-template](./templates/k8s-STRIDE-template.tb7) that could be used with the tool making it easier to model applications, services, agents based on k8s philosophy.

 ![](./resources/mstmt-demo.gif)